01-edu/ai-starter/content/first-hello/README.md

-## First hello
+## First Hello

 > JSPowered Mode

 ### Context

-Your robot winked, but you can make it talk too!
-Or at least, make it say his first hello to the world!
+Your robot winked, but now you can make it talk too!
+Or at least, make it say its first hello to the world!

-> Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to your goal!
+> Follow the instructions, ask your peers if you're stuck, and stay motivated because you're close to your goal!
-> Follow every hint you have in the subject!
+> Follow every hint provided in the subject!
-> Continue on the code from last exercise, and change the file names!
+> Continue from the code in the last exercise, and update the file names accordingly.

 ### Instructions

-Now that you know how to make your creation move, what about making it communicate its first words to the world?
+Now that you know how to make your creation move, how about making it communicate its first words to the world?

-After finishing these tasks, you will be able to display and hide `Hello World` in the `torso` of your robot by clicking on a second button.
+After completing these tasks, you'll be able to display and hide `Hello World` in the `torso` of your robot by clicking a second button.

 #### Task 1:

-Let's put a second button in the top right corner of the page, that will add some text when clicked.
-Add it in the HTML structure:
+Add a second button in the top-right corner of the page that will display some text when clicked.
+Include it in the HTML structure:

 ```html
 <button id="speak-button">Click me to speak</button>